Don’t Get a Bad Rap Because of a Bad Map

 Pro tip: Claim your Google Business Profile to rank higher in local searches.

-2. Build Customer Trust With Accurate Open Hours
+2. Build Customer Trust with Accurate Open Hours

 Wrong hours can frustrate customers and cost you sales.
 Accurate hours ensure customers know that you’re open for business, making their visit seamless.

 Case study: Sarah, a busy professional, visited a boutique based on Google Maps’ 11 AM opening time.
 She arrived three different days to a closed shop—because the staff didn’t arrive until after noon!
 Her one-star review was the only one showing on the google page, hurting the business’s reputation.
 To solve for the problem, they posted a sign when they’re closed to direct visitors next door to gain access to the shop if a staff member was late or a no-show.
 Then we claimed the business site, and crafted a review response and invited her back, they’ve since received five-star ratings, and have turned frustrated customers into loyal ones.
+(Name and business type changed to protect their identity.)

 Pro tip: Use Google’s “special hours” feature for holidays or seasonal changes.
 Sync hours with your website and social media for consistency.